Autodesk Fusion with Netfabb | 2025, 2024 Features

 NETFABB LOCAL SIMULATION ONLY

-Use multiscale modelling to simulate the thermal and mechanical response of parts and help reduce build failures with metal powder bed fusion (MPBF) and direct energy deposition (DED)
+Use multiscale modeling to simulate the thermal and mechanical response of parts and help reduce build failures with metal powder bed fusion (MPBF) and direct energy deposition (DED)

 Reduce configuration time on machine setup with pre-loaded additive manufacturing machines